 - Board lead: Dr Virginia Pearson, Devon’s Joint Executive Director of Public Health

-- Executive leads: Tom Mack, Active Devon and Kirstie Pritchard, Devon County Council
+- Executive leads: Tom Mack, Active Devon, Kirstie Pritchard, Devon County Council, Sarah Jennings, Devon County Council